DigitalWER/BankAppCS_DocumentationExample/README.md

 ## Description <a name="description"></a>
 <div align="adjust">BankApp is an application based on banking functionality.
 It is designed as a window application using .NET technology.
 It allows the creation of a new user through a registration procedure and after logging in, there is an option to open a bank account in the chosen currency and perform financial operations on it.
 Banking functions such as withdraw or deposit a money amount, the ability to create multiple bank accounts and visibility of user details and its bank accounts in the main menu are included inside the application.</div>

 ## Features <a name="features"></a>
 ### Operations between application windows <a name="operationsWindows"></a>
-<div align="adjust">Each window is connected with each other by using buttons.
+<div align="adjust">Each window relates to each other by using buttons.
 For each of them an appropriate function for the next or the previous window is implemented, which allows moving between windows.
 The buttons are labelled in the visible application window according to their function.</div>

 #### Example 1 – movement between windows, start window -> sign up window
 ```groovy